Marine Angler Surveys

-The Department of Energy and Environmental Protection (DEEP), Marine Fisheries Division is conducting a survey of marine recreational anglers in order to collect fishing trip information and length measurements on kept and released fish.
-Anglers will be recruited by DEEP marine fisheries staff to volunteer their fishing trip information and take length measurements on fish caught for that particular fishing day.
-Post marked daily catch cards will be distributed to anglers fishing from both shore, including Enhanced Opportunity Shore Angler Program Designated Fishing Sites (EOS) and boat launch sites along the Connecticut coastline.
+The Department of Energy and Environmental Protection (DEEP), Marine Fisheries Program is conducting a survey of marine recreational anglers in order to collect fishing trip information and length measurements on kept and released fish.
+Anglers will be recruited by DEEP Marine Fisheries staff to volunteer their fishing trip information and take length measurements on fish caught for that particular fishing day.
+Post marked daily catch cards will be distributed to anglers fishing from both shore, including Enhanced Opportunity Shore Fishing Program Access Sites (EOS) and boat launch sites along the Connecticut coastline.
 EOS locations are areas that have less restrictive fishing regulations for summer flounder and scup enabling anglers a better chance of bringing a fish home for dinner.
 This fishing information will provide us with important individual angler trip and species catch data needed to effectively monitor and assess the marine recreational fishery and ultimately provide the most fishing opportunity possible.
 Participating anglers will be provided a waterproof daily catch card, pencil, and measuring tape for recording this important fisheries data.
-Anglers will be encouraged to drop off post marked catch cards in the mail, at designated drop-off boxes (see www.ct.gov/deep/saltwaterfishing) and CTDEEP Marine Fisheries Survey staff upon trip completion.
+Anglers will be encouraged to drop post marked catch cards in the mail, or at designated drop-off boxes (see www.ct.gov/deep/saltwaterfishing) and CTDEEP Marine Fisheries Survey staff upon trip completion.

-* For 2014, participants will have the choice of either filling out the traditional paper logbooks and mailing them back in or by entering their data electronically by a computer web based application.
+Participants will have the choice of either filling out the traditional paper logbooks and mailing them back or by entering their data electronically by a computer web based application.
 In either case, paper logbooks will still be sent out to each angler.

 firstname.lastname@example.org • 860-434-6043